CNS Vital Signs Academic Research Users

 What operating systems does the CNS Vital Signs VS4 local software run on?

-The CNS VS4 local software app is designed to operate on laptops and desktops with at least 1GB RAM and 5GB available hard drive space.
-Additional disk space is needed for testing data storage.
+The CNS Vital Signs local software app is designed to operate on laptops and desktops that will run Windows 10 or greater.
+Minimal disk space is needed for testing data storage.

 CNS Vital Signs local software applications require: